zushicat/cologne-trees-data/dataschema.md

 ```

 **height/treetop_radius/bole_radius**
 This data is taken from the datasets.
 Checks on samples showed that, given a tree occured in both datasets, the measures didn't change.
-Meaning: according to those samples, tree growth was not taken into any account.
+Meaning: according to those samples, tree growth was not taken into any account in the original 2020 dataset.
+(You might want to keep that in mind.)

 ### tree_age